Macintosh Quadra 660AV

 The Macintosh Quadra 660AV, originally sold as the Macintosh Centris 660AV, is a personal computer designed, manufactured and sold by Apple Computer from July 1993 to September 1994.
 It was introduced alongside the Quadra 840AV; the "AV" after both model numbers signifies video input and output capabilities and enhanced audio.
+It was rebranded from Centris to Quadra in September 1993 without any actual internal changes.

 The 660AV was discontinued a few months after the introduction of the Power Macintosh 6100/60AV.
 Apple sold a Power Macintosh Upgrade Card that upgrades the 660AV to match the 6100/60AV's specifications for US$1,399.
 This and the Quadra 630 were positioned for users who were not ready to move to PowerPC.

 Hardware

 The 660AV uses the pizza box form factor of the earlier Centris 610.
 The 660AV has a full Motorola 68040 instead of the 610's FPU-less 68LC040.
+Thanks to the SCSI direct-memory access chip and the SCSI Manager software, the 660AV outperformed the discontinued Quadra 700 (sharing the same 25 MHz 68040) and managed to match the Quadra 950 (despite having the faster 33 MHz 68040) in a few tests.

-Like the 840AV, the 660AV features video input/output capability and an onboard AT&T 3210 digital signal processor (here clocked at 55 MHz) to make the video handling less of a burden on the CPU.
+Like the 840AV, the 660AV features video input/output capability and an onboard AT&T 3210 digital signal processor (here clocked at 55 MHz, compared to the faster variant in the 840AV clocked at 66.7 MHz) to make the video handling less of a burden on the CPU.

 The 660AV is the first Macintosh to include GeoPort; an optional GeoPort Telecom Adapter enables fax and modem capabilities.

 Some of the earliest Centris 660AVs have the older auto-inject floppy drive opening similar to the 610, but most of the Centris models and all of the Quadra models have a drive similar to the Power Macintosh 6100, lacking the auto-inject feature.
 These models have a deep round indentation at the center of the floppy drive slot to make it possible to fully insert the disk.

 The Quadra AV Macs introduced a new universal ROM (codenamed SuperMario) that would later be used in all PowerPC systems.
 It includes SCSI Manager 4.3 and Sound Manager 3.0.
 It also is "vectorized", making it easier to patch.